Anti Bribery Policy

 10. Training and Communications

-We will communicate this policy and relevant guidance to colleagues across Pets at Home through our established internal communication channels.
-We will also communicate this policy to our agents, suppliers, intermediaries, joint venture partners and other third parties.
-Managers, colleagues and agents will receive relevant training on how to implement this policy in the scope of their employment with the Group.
+We will communicate this Policy and relevant guidance to colleagues across Pets at Home through our established internal communication channels.
+We will also communicate this Policy to our agents, suppliers, intermediaries, joint venture partners and other third parties acting on Pets at Home’s behalf.
+Managers and colleagues will receive relevant training on how to comply with and implement this Policy in the scope of their employment or engagement with the Group.

-All colleagues will be asked to sign a declaration that (1) they have reviewed the Policy (2) agree to abide by the Policy; and (3) agree to report any potential violation.
+All colleagues will be asked to acknowledge annually that (1) they have reviewed the Policy (2) agree to abide by the Policy; and (3) agree to report any potential violation.

-The Board of directors of the Pets at Home Group has specifically directed issuance and implementation of Pets at Home’s Anti-Bribery Policy and retains ultimate responsibility for ensuring that the Pets at Home Group meets its obligations under the Bribery Act 2010.
-Performance will be reported to the Audit Committee by the Company Secretary on a periodic basis on the suitability, adequacy and effectiveness of the policy.
-The Audit Committee will make an independent assessment of the adequacy of the policy and will report to the Main Board on the provisions of the Bribery Policy.
+The Board of directors of Pets at Home Group plc has specifically directed issuance and implementation of Pets at Home’s Anti-Bribery Policy and retains ultimate responsibility for ensuring that the Pets at Home Group meets its obligations under the Bribery Act 2010.
+Performance will be reported to the Audit Committee by the Company Secretary on a periodic basis on the suitability, adequacy and effectiveness of the Policy.
+The Audit Committee will make an independent assessment of the adequacy of the Policy and will report to the Main Board on the Policy’s suitability, adequacy and effectiveness.

 12. Raising Concerns and Seeking Guidance

-Colleagues, suppliers, agents or other third parties are encouraged to raise concerns about any instance of non compliance with this policy at the earliest possible stage.
+Colleagues, joint venture partners, suppliers, agents, intermediaries and other third parties acting on our behalf are encouraged to raise concerns about any instance of non-compliance with this Policy at the earliest possible stage.

 Incidents of misconduct, fraud, dishonesty and other wrongdoing at work damage colleague morale and business reputation but could remain undetected for some time without someone voicing their concern.
-Any concerns of this nature or non compliance with this policy, should be reported by calling the confidential Whistleblowing Helpline on 0808 168 3620 or a Nominated Colleague (as set out in the Pets at Home Group’s Whistleblowing Policy) contained in Document Index/Legal on https://thekennel.co.uk which sets out the procedure and process to follow.
+Any concerns of this nature or non-compliance with this Policy, should be reported by calling the confidential Whistleblowing Helpline on 0808 168 3620 or a Nominated Colleague (as set out in the Whistleblowing Policy) which sets out the procedure and process to follow.

-Anyone raising a concern in good faith will not be criticized or penalized in any way even if it is shown, after investigation, that they were mistaken.
-Any form of reprisal or victimization against anyone who has raised a genuinely held concern is forbidden and will not be tolerated and itself will be treated as a disciplinary matter.
+Anyone raising a concern in good faith will not be criticised or penalised in any way even if it is shown, after investigation, that they were mistaken.
+Any form of reprisal or victimisation against anyone who has raised a genuinely held concern is forbidden and will not be tolerated and itself will be treated as a disciplinary matter.